Time to take a break from Brexit clauses

 A worrying trend started to emerge for commercial property tenants or investors to include “Brexit clauses” into contracts allowing them to walk away from the deals should Britain leaving the European Union without a deal plunge the domestic economy into recession.

-In other cases buyers have yet to exercise such get-out clauses but are keeping the option open to try to renegotiate the price down, according to property lawyers and managers.
+According to Overland Park Domestic Attorney and managers, the buyers have yet to exercise such get-out clauses but are keeping the option open to try to renegotiate the price down.

 However, in Febraury, The High Court ruled that The European Medicines Agency (EMA), which has relocated to Amsterdam as a result of the UK’s vote to leave the EU, cannot use Brexit as a reason to break its multi-million pound lease in Canary Wharf, London, with landlords breathing a sigh of relief at the result of this test case.